What is an Aktiengesellschaft (AG)? Everything you need to know about the stock company in Germany

 Hi, I’m Andreas and I’ve been advising businesses in Germany for over a decade.
 I’d be happy to call you and answer any questions you have in a one-on-one consultation.

-The general assembly/general meeting, which represents the shareholders and exercises their rights, is convened once a year – extraordinary general meeting can also be held if necessary for the good of the company.
+The Hauptversammlung (annual general meeting), which represents the shareholders and exercises their rights, is convened once a year.
+An extraordinary general meeting can also be held if necessary for the good of the company.

-The decisions taken at the general meeting generally have nothing to do with the day-to-day operations of the company, but rather with organisational issues, such as the appointment of members of the board of directors, capital reductions and increases, as well as the allocation of profits.
-However, the management board may ask the shareholders to decide on an operational issue in order to safeguard themselves.
+The decisions taken at the general meeting generally have nothing to do with the company’s day-to-day operations but rather with organisational issues, such as the appointment of members of the board of directors, capital reductions and increases, and the allocation of profits.
+However, the management board may ask the shareholders to decide on an operational issue to safeguard themselves.

-The Aufsichtsrat is the controlling body of the AG.
-In addition to appointing and dismissing the management board, it also appoints the auditor (Abschlussprüfer).
+The Aufsichtsrat (board of directors) is the AG’s controlling body.
+It appoints and dismisses the management board and the Abschlussprüfer (auditor).
 The Aufsichtsrat reviews the Jahresabschluss (annual accounts/annual financial statements) and submits them to the board of directors.

-In addition, the members of the Aufsichtsrat have access to the company’s books at all times in order to perform their supervisory function.
+In addition, the board of directors have access to the company’s books at all times to perform their supervisory functions.

-The Vorstand is responsible for the operational business of the AG.
+The Vorstand (executive board) is responsible for the operational business of the AG.

-It’s self-sufficient and independent of the Aufsichtsrat and the Hauptversammlung.
+It’s self-sufficient and independent of the Aufsichtsrat (board of directors) and the Hauptversammlung (annual general meeting).

-The Vorstand represents the company externally, whereby the power of representation is unlimited, but in principle only effective as a joint power of representation.
+The executive board represents the company externally, whereby the power of representation is unlimited but, in principle, only effective as a joint power of representation.
 Individual members can only effectively represent the company if the articles of association state that they have sole power of representation.

 Sources: Deutsche Bundesbank, Deutsche Börse, Federal statistical office, as of September 2012